bigdatagenomics/bigdatagenomics.github.io/source/_posts/2018-01-04-adam-0-dot-23-dot-0-released-plus-avocado-cannoli-and-deca-releases.markdown

 with releases of Avocado germline variant caller (release 0.1.0) and the DECA copy number variant caller (release 0.2.0).
-These releases contain an extensive number of feature additions, performance improvements, and bug patches, with over 375 issues and pull requests merged since the last ADAM release.
+These releases contain an extensive number of feature additions, performance improvements, and bug patches, with over 375 issues closed and pull requests merged or closed since the last ADAM release.

 Some of the highlights include:

 * A validated, high-performance end-to-end alignment/variant calling pipeline using ADAM, Cannoli, and Avocado.